 Trahair compares historical GIC returns to historical increases in the S&P TSX Composite Index of Canadian stocks, but the problem is that this index does not include the dividends from the companies making up the index.
 This error alone casts doubt on the author’s competence to advise people about investing.

 Personal Investing Experience

 The book contains a detailed account of the author's own experience investing in equities, which was dominated by Labour-Sponsored Investment Funds (LSIFs).
 LSIFs are known to be very risky.
 Governments have had to entice investors with tax breaks to generate interest in LSIFs.
 Investing in low-cost equity index funds is a very different game.

 Advice on Stocks

 Due to the stock market performance of 2008, Trahair says “Here's my advice: get out of equities altogether if you can.”
-Since the end of 2008, the S&P TSX Composite Index of Canadian stocks has gone up about 37% (including dividends).
+In the year and a half after the end of 2008, the S&P TSX Composite Index of Canadian stocks went up about 37% (including dividends).
 Nice call.

 Trahair has a point that the typical mutual fund investor could do better.
 However, better means a low-cost indexing approach rather than hiding from the world with 100% of long-term savings in GICs.

 Other reviews of this book: